supervisely-ecosystem/ui-widgets-demos/027_flexbox/README.md

 ### widgets

-Determine list if Widgets to display on Flexbox.
+Determine list of Widgets to display on Flexbox.

 **type:** `List[Widget]`